What they say

 3. List your accomplishments

-Take the time to reflect and catalogue your accomplishments and skills.
+Take the time to reflect and catalog your accomplishments and skills.
 You will most likely surprise yourself with the length of your list.
 Don’t leave anything off the list.
 This is for your eyes only.

 4. Think of a time

 Think of a time when you were most proud, and felt really good about an accomplishment.
-Close your eyes and remember everything you can about that moment, event or situation.
+Close your eyes and remember everything you can about that moment, event, or situation.
 How did it feel?
 Use this feeling to substitute for any feeling of self-doubt.
-Go back to that moment and use the feeling of accomplishment, pride, joy or whatever it was you carried with you as your emotional armor, into your next challenging meeting.
+Go back to that moment and use the feeling of accomplishment, pride, joy, or whatever it was you carried with you as your emotional armor, into your next challenging meeting.

 One of my clients remembered her wedding day as a day of pure joy and confidence.
 Now, every time she prepares to speak or join a high profile meeting, she takes a few moments to remember how she felt on that day.
 That’s the energy she takes with her into the room.